Current International Students

 J-1 – Exchange visitor visa type issued to those interested in study for a short term, usually less than one year.

 Full-time enrollment – As international students, you are required by law to take a "full course load:" 12 credit hours per semester, not including online courses.
-If you fall below 12 credit hours by dropping courses or by being dropped by the professor for poor attendance, you become "out of status" or illegal.
+If you fall below 12 credit hours by dropping courses, you become "out of status" or illegal.
 When you violate status, it is a very serious matter, and it may result in your having to leave the country.

 SEVIS (The Student and Exchange Visitor Information System) – SEVIS is an electronic tracking system used by the U.S. government to monitor international students and scholars as they enter or leave the country or as significant events occur.